Skip to Content

 48. Hate to say it but flip flops are a bad footwear choice when you’re on your feet for that long.

-49. Sleep in the day so you’re not ruined by night.
+49. Have a snooze in the day so you’re not ruined by night.
 I like to park myself under a tree and have a little rest there while the music plays.
+Take a look at my guide to sleeping at festivals for more inspiration, and you might want some festival ear plugs too.

 50. Take a medical kit – plasters, ibuprofen, ear plus, sore throat stuff.